javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 Here we can see three zones:

-1. **Resources zone** lists html, javascript, css and other files including images that are attached to the page.
+1. **Resources zone** lists HTML, JavaScript, CSS and other files, including images that are attached to the page.
 Chrome extensions may appear here too.
 2. **Source zone** shows the source code.
 3. **Information and control zone** is for debugging, we'll explore it soon.